Jason Feddy: Shakespeare's Fool

-There are songs in the plays of Shakespeare.
 In the spring of 2010, Feddy and his band met with local performance poet, actor and teacher John Gardiner, to develop a performance piece of Shakespeare's songs with modern, acoustic based tunes combined with speeches from Shakespeare's plays.

-The result is a fast-paced, off the cuff and energetic performance called Shakespeare's Fool, featuring 10 songs and 10 speeches from the Shakespeare canon accompanied by performance art by Feddy's actress wife, Ava Burton.
+The result is called Shakespeare's Fool, featuring ten songs and ten speeches from the Shakespeare canon accompanied by performance art by Feddy's actress wife, Ava Burton.
 Feddy recorded the songs with his friends and musical collaborators David J. Carpenter (bass) and Bryan Head (drums).

-Feddy also regularly performs Shakespeare's Fool live at local venues such as Rockpile Amphitheater at Heisler Park, overlooking Laguna Beach's Pacific Ocean lagoon.
+Feddy also has performed Shakespeare's Fool live at local venues.
 His songs were used in the 2018 Bares Bones Theater production of In Search of Silvia, Or What Goes Awry When Fools Fall in Love, by Lojo Simon.

 Cantor

 Feddy is a fluent Hebrew speaker and performs many popular and ceremonial songs.
-He currently serves the resident Cantor at Temple Isaiah in Newport Beach.
+He has served the resident Cantor at Temple Isaiah in Newport Beach.
 He has also appeared at Temple Beth in San Diego, Temple West in La Jolla, Chabad of Laguna Beach, and Beth Hamidrash in the United Kingdom.

 In 2016 Feddy teamed up with Rabbi-Cantor Marcia Tilchin, founder of The Jewish Collaborative of Orange County, to host a monthly musical Kabbalat Shabbat service.